Standard Visitor Visa UK

 - FAQs: Standard Visitor visa UK

-What is a UK Standard Visitor visa?
+What is a Standard Visitor Visa UK?

 Key points about the UK Visitor visa